 Once toxins are ingested, the GI tract is the first site.
 Aflatoxin is fat-soluble and is how it will ultimately reach the liver once absorbed across the intestinal barrier.
 Although the liver is regarded as the main site of aflatoxin damage, the condition of the GI tract lining, the immune system status of the animal and metabolic effectiveness can all aid in reducing the exposure of the liver to aflatoxin.

 “Pets with aflatoxin poisoning may experience symptoms such as sluggishness, loss of appetite, vomiting, jaundice (yellowish tint to the eyes, gums or skin due to liver damage), and/or diarrhea.
 In some cases, this toxicity can cause long-term liver issues and/or death.
 Some pets suffer liver damage without showing any symptoms.

 Food for thought.
-Humans and our pets are exposed to toxins, chemicals, mold, bacteria and fungi daily.
-It’s worth remembering that human and pet health defenses are built to handle various amounts of these “unhealthy” invaders like these.
+Humans and our pets are exposed to toxins, chemicals, mold, bacteria, and fungi daily.
+It’s worth remembering that human and pet health defenses are built to handle various amounts of these “unhealthy” invaders like this.
 General health plays a big factor in how much all living species can handle.
 The limit of tolerance also has an individual component.
 Just like how some breeders are more susceptible to vaccine complications or heartworm medications, so are they to immune system tolerance levels to foreign material.

 Are there other toxins to watch for?

-Yes there are.
+Yes, there are.
 Toxins produced by molds and fungi never exist in singularity.
 Major toxins that are regularly tested at many levels in the food supply chain include Ochratoxin, Fumonisin, T2, Zeatalenone, and DON.
 More are listed in Table 1 below.